Non 'Consensus' Scientists:

 Ian D. Clark, Ph.D.
 Professor of Earth Science, University of Ottawa, Canada

 Ivar Giaever, Ph.D.
-Physics, USA
+Physics, Nobel Prize in Physics 1973, Norway

 J. Scott Armstrong, B.A.
 Applied Science, B.S.
 Industrial Engineering, Ph.D.
 MIT, USA